 Course Code Title Credits

 CIT 202 Management Information Systems 3

 CIT 222 Linux Operating System 3

 CIT 233 Windows Enterprise Services 3

-CIT 285 Network Administration Project 2
+CIT 285 Information Technology Project 2

-CIT 290 Network Administration Internship 3
+CIT 290 Information Technology Internship 3

-Total credits: 62-63

-Network Administration Program Description
+Network Administration

 The Network Administration Certificate focuses on the computerized technologies that are critical to business and industry.
 This program provides students with the ability to configure a variety of network devices, such as routers and switches.
 Graduated students will have an understanding of local and wide area network technologies, telecommunications, wireless communications, and network connectivity.
 In addition to an understanding of telecommunications, students will also obtain comprehensive training via the Cisco Networking Academy classes as part of the curriculum.
 After completion of the program, students will be prepared to take the CCNA certification exam.